Aschen/minestorm/README.md

 You can play with 4 players maximum, thanks to multiplayer mode :-)

-This program is realised with in C++11 with QT 5.5.
+This program is realised in C++11 with QT 5.5.

 ## How to